Retirement decision with addictive habit persistence in a jump diffusion market: Transformation of the Original Problem

-\end{enumerate} \end{theorem} Eq.~(\ref{equubar}) establishes the connection between the utility function $\bar{U}(t,x,h)$ and strategies after retirement.
-It has an intuitive interpretation that the agent regards the preference after retirement as a standard stochastic control problem because of Markovian property. (\ref{primalproregular}) shows that the original problem is equivalent to the regular form as in \citet*{KW00}.
-Problem (\ref{intpro}) with retirement choice and strategies in the whole life is equivalent to the optimization problem with retirement choice, strategies before retirement and claims at retirement.
-By (\ref{equubar}), the claims at retirement are correlated with strategies after retirement.
-We obtain a regular form here, but the optimization problem is still very complex compared to \citet*{KW00}.
-There exist three state variables $(x,h,w)$ here and the involvement of the habit also brings in difficulties.
-Next, using habit reduction method and dual method, we solve Problem (\ref{primalproregular}) to derive the strategies for the agent.
-5pt
+\end{theorem} }} \Cref{eq_u2ub} establishes the connection between the post retirement value function $V_{F, p}(t, x_F)$ and strategies after retirement.
+Intuitively, the agent regards the preference after retirement as a standard stochastic control problem due to the Markovian property. \Cref{eq_vu} shows that the original problem is equivalent to the regular form as presented in Karatzas and Wang (2000) \cite{karatzas2000utility}.
+Problem (\ref{stop-CP}) with retirement choice and strategies throughout the entire life is equivalent to the optimization problem with retirement choice, strategies before retirement, and claims at retirement.
+Although we have obtained a regular form, the optimization problem is still very complex compared to Karatzas and Wang (2000) \cite{karatzas2000utility} due to the inclusion of two state variables $(x_F, w)$ and the involvement of habit formation.
+To solve Problem (\ref{eq_vu}) and derive the optimal strategies for the agent, we use a habit reduction method and a dual method.